 As the e-commerce godfather, selling for $61 billion and widely recognized for employing endless testing and optimization, Amazon is very often considered a “source of inspiration”.
 In fact, at all of the last three conferences I’ve presented at someone have asked if I thought they “should do [insert website element here] like Amazon does it..”

-Here’s my take on it: Simply copying any industry leader, including Amazon, can be downright harmful to your conversion rates and should never be a substitute for testing yourself (usability, a/b, etc).
+Here’s my take on it: Simply copying any industry leader, including Amazon, can be downright harmful to your conversion rates and should never be a substitute for testing yourself (usability, A/B split testing, etc).

 You can’t piggyback on Amazon’s testing by simply following their designs and implementations because: